sciZer0/newdiscoveries/a/README.md

 We want to calculate Force (Gravitational Force) pushing the 20 kg object.

-ATTENTION: The "official" Newton’s formula for calculating Force works absolutely correctly in CASE #1.
+ATTENTION: The official Newton’s formula for calculating Force works absolutely correctly in CASE #1.

 Let’s take a close look at what is happening there, at what is going on.